intel-analytics/ipex-llm/docs/docs/APIdocs/layers/nn/Convolution Layers/SpatialConvolution.md

 SpatialConvolution is a module that applies a 2D convolution over an input image.

-The input tensor in `forward(input)` is expected to be either a 4D tensor (`batch x nInputPlane x height x width`) or a 3D tensor (`batch x height x width`).
+The input tensor in `forward(input)` is expected to be either a 4D tensor (`batch x nInputPlane x height x width`) or a 3D tensor (` nInputPlane x height x width`).
 The convolution is performed on the last two dimensions.

 Detailed paramter explaination for the constructor.